-The current call for enrollment in October 2022 is now closed
+The current call for enrollment in October 2023 is now closed.

 PPU and PPU-Satellite Programs

-From September to the end of October, candidates can apply in parallel to projects from five PPU programs: the PPU program and the PPU-Satellite programs: PPU-IMAGINE, PPU-INCEPTION, PPU-OXFORD and PPU-Research & Technology ) and contact more than one supervisor.
+From September to the end of October, candidates can apply in parallel to projects from six PPU programs: the PPU program and the PPU-Satellite programs: PPU-IMAGINE, PPU-INCEPTION, PPU-OXFORD, PPU-Research & Technology and PPU-EID) and contact more than one supervisor.

-Please note that to carry on with the selection process after November each year, candidates must choose one single project and program among the five.
+Please note that to carry on with the selection process after November each year, candidates must choose one single project and program among the six.

-The selection of the PPU-IMAGINE program is independently organized by Institut Imagine, while the other three programs (PPU, PPU-INCEPTION and PPU-OXFORD) share the same selection process organized by Institut Pasteur.
+The selection of the PPU-IMAGINE program is independently organized by Institut Imagine, while the other four programs (PPU, PPU-INCEPTION, PPU-OXFORD and PPU-EID) share the same selection process organized by Institut Pasteur.
 The PPU-Research & Technology selection process is organized by Institut Pasteur, but follows a specific process detailed in:

-PhD students enrolled in the PPU, PPU-INCEPTION, PPU-OXFORD and PPU-Research & Technology programs will benefit from Institut Pasteur working contracts (for more details see below “FINANCIAL SUPPORT AND BENEFITS”).
+PhD students enrolled in the PPU, PPU-INCEPTION, PPU-OXFORD, PPU-Research & Technology and PPU-EID programs will benefit from Institut Pasteur working contracts (for more details see below “FINANCIAL SUPPORT AND BENEFITS”).
 The PPU-IMAGINE PhD students will benefit from Institut Imagine working contracts and PPU-CNBG PhD students maintain their CNBG working contracts.